-Many older homes across the United States have plumbing systems that utilize cast iron pipes, a type of piping that was commonly installed in homes prior to 1975.
+Many older homes across the United States, including Florida, have cast iron plumbing systems, a type of piping that was commonly installed in homes before 1975.

-Despite these pipes having an expected lifespan of 80 to 100 years, many homeowners across the U.S. are now seeing cast iron pipe failure.
+Despite these pipes purporting to have expected life expectancy of 80 to 100 years, many homeowners across the U.S. are now seeing cast iron pipe failure.

 Failure rates are occurring decades earlier than anticipated as a result of premature corrosion.
-Faulty cast iron pipes can lead to drain backup, severe leaking, and replacement costs as high as $30,000.
+Faulty cast iron pipes can lead to drain backup, slow drains, severe leaking, and expensive replacement costs.

 This issue has prompted many Americans to turn to their insurance companies to file insurance claims for cast iron pipe failure and replacement.
 Unfortunately, there are some insurance companies that have made the process of receiving compensation for pipe replacement costs difficult—acting in bad faith by wrongfully denying claims or underpaying their policyholders.

-If you’re having trouble receiving a fair claim from your insurance company for cast iron pipe damage, our lawyers can review your case and investigate your claim for evidence of unlawful tactics.
+If you are struggling to receive a fair claim from your insurance company for cast iron pipe damage, our lawyers can review your case and investigate your claim for evidence of unlawful tactics.

 The Problem With Cast Iron Pipes

-Although most homes that are built in the present day utilize PVC pipes for their water systems, cast iron pipes were the preferred type of piping system for much of the 20th century due to their cheap materials and promising expected lifespan.
+Although most homes built present-day utilize PVC pipes for their water systems, cast iron pipes were the preferred type of piping system for much of the 20th century due to their cheap materials and promising expected lifespan.

 However, about 76 million homes across America that were built prior to 1975 are estimated to use cast iron pipes, and an alarming amount of these homes are already experiencing cast iron plumbing damage prematurely, or are at risk for such problems.

-In states such as Florida, for instance, some homeowners are seeing evidence of their cast iron pipes failing after only a few decades—exacerbated by Florida’s high humidity and salt-rich soil.
+For instance, in the state of Florida, some homeowners are seeing evidence of cast iron pipes failing after only a few decades – exacerbated by Florida’s high humidity and salt-rich soil.

-All homes require regular maintenance and upkeep of internal systems in order to function properly, but when systems fail far before they’re supposed to, this can pose costly consequences for homeowners, who may face thousands of dollars of property damage.
+All homes require regular maintenance and upkeep of internal systems in order to function correctly Still, when systems fail far before they’re supposed to, this can pose costly consequences for homeowners, who may face thousands of dollars of property damage.

 The primary cause attributed to cast iron pipe failure is corrosion, the gradual deterioration of the piping.
 This corrosion can be internal or external, leading to the cracking, leaking, or rupture of pipes.
 Over time, this can cause pipe failure, blockage, and severe leakage both within and outside of the home.